 There are two main downsides to keeping a black car.

 The first is they show dirt very very quickly, and easily, clean one minute, filthy the next, and even more so if a daily driver car, this is the reality.
-The second, is swirls!
-All cars will get swirls over time through wash and dry practices, though these can be significantly minimised through good careful wash, dry, protection techniques and use of touchless pre wash stages.
+The second is swirls!
+All cars will get swirls over time through wash and dry practices, though these can be significantly minimised through a good careful wash, dry, protection techniques and use of touchless pre-wash stages.
 But, black cars show swirls more readily and arguably more than any other colour car, and solid black more than metallic or pearlescent black.